Create a Compound Dimension (for all or selected Dimension Values)

 - Create a Dimensioned element using the Compound Dimension.
 See Creating Dimensioned Metrics and Reports for more instructions.

 - Fetch the data for your element.
-In the given example we use a SQL database as a Data Source, so wee need to construct a SQL statement.
-You can also provide the element content via Manual data / CSV file or via Plugin command for elements sourced from external services.
+In the given example we use a SQL database as a Data Source, so we need to construct a SQL statement.
+You can also provide the element content via Manual data / CSV file or via Plugin command for elements sourced from External Services.